wvanderp/notes/free-ideas.md

 - a clock tower
 - a church bell

-## a art installation where we digitize the whole museum
+## A art installation where we digitize the whole museum

 We ask visitors to take pictures of the whole museum.
 Then, we stitch them together into a 3D model of the museum.
 Then, we can use this to create a virtual tour of the museum.